Table of Contents

 Paternal ancestry anecdotal evidence

-My father’s brother in law once told me that I looked more like his wife and my maternal grandmother, than any of the other cousins.
+My father’s brother in law once told me that my cousin Baadier and I looked more like his wife and my maternal grandmother, than any of the other cousins.
 I always assumed this meant that I had a leaning towards my Malay ancestry.
+His son, my cousin Shakir, shared the photo below of my grandfather with a few of their children.
+Shakir commented that Tietie, my father’s eldest sister and I look most like my grandmother.

-- When my grandparents registered their first child the government official refused to register them with my grandfather’s actual surname Schröder.
-Apparently he insisted that any child from a Malay woman should be registered as Schroeder.
-A google search of the family name Schroeder brought up many similar spellings and confirmed that it is an ancient German surname from the North East regions.
+- According to the family oral tradition, when my grandparents registered their first child the government official refused to register them with my grandfather’s actual surname Schröder.
+Apparently the official insisted that any child from a Malay woman should be registered as Schroeder.
+A google search of the family name Schroeder brought up many similar spellings and confirmed that it is an ancient German surname from the North East regions that is widespread through central and eastern Europe.

-- My grandmother’s surname was Akiemdien and a google search does not reveal much except that the surname only seems to be found in South Africa and two other places.
+- My grandmother’s surname was Akiemdien and a google search did not reveal much except that the surname only seems to be found in South Africa and two other places.
 Phonetically similar names are found in India and Philippines.
+A reader from Malaysia indicated that Akiemdien could be a derivative of Hakimuddin, as Malays often dropped the initial h sounds in words.

 Maternal ancestry anecdotal evidence

-- My grandfather’s grandfather was a Japanese merchant sea man and the supposed source of our almond shaped eyes.
+- My grandfather’s father was a Japanese merchant sea man and the supposed source of our almond shaped eyes.

 - The Arendse family moved to the Gleemor area of Athlone from Malmesbury long before my grandparents were married.
 A google search of the family name Arendse reveals that it originates from Bavaria, Germany.

-- My grandparents eventually settled in Harfield village, where they lived for most of their marriage until the Group Areas Act came into force and the family was relocated to Grassy Park.
+- After marriage my grandparents eventually settled in Harfield village (Gleemor was too damp for my grandmother), where they lived for most of their marriage until the Group Areas Act came into force and the family was relocated to Grassy Park.

 My Aunts’s DNA Ethnicity Estimates